 Create a function app

-Click Compute > Function App, select your Subscription.
-Then, use the function app settings as specified in the table.
+On the Basics page, use the function app settings as specified in the following table.

-Click Create to provision and deploy the new function app.
+On the Review + create page, review your settings, and then select Create to provision and deploy the function app.

 Storage account requirements

 When creating a function app, you must create or link to a general-purpose Azure Storage account that supports Blob, Queue, and Table storage.
 Internally, Functions uses Storage for operations such as managing triggers and logging function executions.
 Some storage accounts do not support queues and tables, such as blob-only storage accounts, Azure Premium Storage, and general-purpose storage accounts with ZRS replication.
 These accounts are filtered out of from the Storage Account blade when creating a function app.

 When using the Consumption hosting plan, your function code and binding configuration files are stored in Azure File storage in the main storage account.
 When you delete the main storage account, this content is deleted and cannot be recovered.

 To learn more about storage account types, see Introducing the Azure Storage Services.